Phase diagram of a ferromagnetic semiconductor. The origin of superparamagnetism: Magnetic susceptibility and average magnetic moment

 Figure \ref{magnetic_susceptibility} shows the magnetic susceptibility.
 The white line is the maximum versus temperature at given magnetic field.
 In high fields, the maximum shifts to higher temperatures and noticeably broadens.
 In weak magnetic fields, the maximum shifts strongly down in temperature.
-This drastically differs from the behaviour of the infinite system where the maximum converges to $t = 1$ for small $\beta$ (black dashed line on figure \ref{magnetic_susceptibility}).
-This effect strongly depends on $N$.
-If we define the critical field $\beta_c$ as a field at which the maximum of magnetic susceptibility crosses the line $t = 1$, then $\beta_c \rightarrow 0$ as the $N \rightarrow \infty$
+This effect strongly depends on $N$ and drastically differs from the behaviour of the infinite system where the maximum converges to $t = 1$ for small $\beta$ (black dashed line on figure \ref{magnetic_susceptibility}).

+Figure \ref{magnetic_moment} shows the corresponding dependence of an average magnetic moment on magnetic field and temperature.
+It is noteworthy that in small magnetic fields the average magnetic moment retains zero at temperatures is much lower than the Curie temperature.
+Nevertheless, fluctuations of magnetic moment in this region are significant.